corda/corda/docs/source/running-the-demos.rst

 1. Run ``./gradlew samples:bank-of-corda-demo:deployNodes`` to create a set of configs and installs under ``samples/bank-of-corda-demo/build/nodes``
 2. Run ``./samples/bank-of-corda-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes
-3. Run ``./gradlew samples:bank-of-corda-demo:runRPCCashIssue`` to trigger a cash issuance request
+3. Run ``./gradlew samples:bank-of-corda-demo:runRPCCashIssueAndPay`` to trigger a cash issuance and payment request
-4. Run ``./gradlew samples:bank-of-corda-demo:runWebCashIssue`` to trigger another cash issuance request.
+4. Run ``./gradlew samples:bank-of-corda-demo:runWebCashIssueAndPay`` to trigger another cash issuance and payment request.
    Now look at your terminal tab/window to see the output of the demo

 To run from the command line in Windows:

 1. Run ``gradlew samples:bank-of-corda-demo:deployNodes`` to create a set of configs and installs under ``samples\bank-of-corda-demo\build\nodes``
 2. Run ``samples\bank-of-corda-demo\build\nodes\runnodes`` to open up three new terminal tabs/windows with the three nodes
-3. Run ``gradlew samples:bank-of-corda-demo:runRPCCashIssue`` to trigger a cash issuance request
+3. Run ``gradlew samples:bank-of-corda-demo:runRPCCashIssueAndPay`` to trigger a cash issuance and payment request
-4. Run ``gradlew samples:bank-of-corda-demo:runWebCashIssue`` to trigger another cash issuance request.
+4. Run ``gradlew samples:bank-of-corda-demo:runWebCashIssueAndPay`` to trigger another cash issuance and payment request.
    Now look at the your terminal tab/window to see the output of the demo

 .. note:: To verify that the Bank of Corda node is alive and running, navigate to the following URL: